velocitysystems/signalr-emulator-docker/README.md

 # signalr-emulator-docker
-Azure SignalR Local Emulator for Docker

-This repository contains a Dockerfile for setting up an Azure SignalR Local Emulator in a containerized environment.
+This repository contains a Dockerfile for setting up an [Azure SignalR Local Emulator](https://learn.microsoft.com/en-us/azure/azure-signalr/signalr-howto-emulator) in a containerized environment.
 The Dockerfile is designed to simplify the process of running the emulator locally for development and testing purposes.

 ### Features
 - Runs the Azure SignalR Local Emulator in a Docker container.